graeburn/mapstoryengine/README.md

 ![Example gameplay](Images/GamePlay.jpg)

 ## Sections of the story engine <a name="sections"></a>
 Each section of the Map Story engine is designed to be fully customisable according to your own story or game, including adding new sections between those included.
-The current parts of the existing engine are as folllows including how to set-up the Unity project when you first start:
+The current parts of the existing engine are as follows including how to set-up the Unity project when you first start:

 ### Before starting
 The Map Story Unity projects included for both iOS and Android were created in Unity 2019.2.11f1 so you will want to make sure you are running that or a newer version.
 You will also need to make sure you have the relevant packages installed that are required to run the project.
 These are as follows: